corentin-junod/DSM-Occlusion/README.md

 - ***-r raysPerPixel***
 *optional parameter*, default value : TODO
 Number of rays to launch for each pixel.
-Increasing the parameter increases the render quality and rendering time.
+Increasing the parameter decreases the noise and increases the render quality and rendering time.
-  - lower than 256 = low quality
+  - lower than 256 = low quality (noise is very noticeable)
-  - lower than 1024 = medium quality
+  - lower than 1024 = medium quality (noise is noticeable, but limited)
-  - lower than 2048 = high quality
+  - lower than 2048 = high quality (noise is almost not noticeable)

 - ***-t tile size (in pixels)***